 Password Policy for a secure organization

 The Admins of your organization can define a set of rules on how a user should create a password for their custom email address, to keep the email account secure.
-By setting a password policy, you can mandate users to use strong passwords and make sure your account stays secure.
+By setting a password policy, you can mandate users to use a strong password and make sure your account stays secure.

 - Login to Zoho Mail Admin Console

 - Navigate to Security and Compliance in the left pane.

 - Click Security and go to Password Policy